intersel/Blapy/README.md

 ### params

 * **html**
-  * any blapy content (blapy blocks, json...) as it would have been returned from a Url
+  * any blapy content (blapy blocks, json string or objects, ...)
 * **params**:
   * **action** (optional)
     * **'update'** (default): update the Blapy blocks from the URL